MuxZeroNet/zerolib/docs/reference/protocol.rst

         :raises TypeError: when the type of the packet is unexpected.
         :raises KeyError: when it cannot find any registered request packet that has the same sequence number.

-    .. method:: next_number(self)
+    .. staticmethod:: new_id()

         Returns a new usable sequence number.
-The sequence number always increases and never repeats.
+The sequence number is a random unsigned 32-bit integer.

 .. seealso:: `What are asymmetrical packets and why? <../discussion/>`_